martian58/pw/README.md

 This program includes all the exercises of the Practical works.
 Source codes are in 'pws_lib' directory.

-- **How to use**: You can find all the practical works on the "PWS MENU"

 - **Cross-Platform Compatibility**: The program is designed to run on multiple operating systems, including Windows, macOS and Unix-like systems.
 But unix-like systems are highly recommended.